aurels/sitcom-apidocs/source/includes/_permissions.md

 }
 ```

-## Get permissions of a user on a lab

-This endpoint retrieves the permissions of a user on a lab.
+This endpoint retrieves all permissions of a user (for all his accessible labs).

 ### HTTP Request

-`GET /api/users/:user_id/permissions/:lab_id`
+`GET /api/users/:user_id/permissions`

 ### Query Parameters